 Nathaniel Reid Bakery Takeaway.
 Nathaniel Reid pastries rightfully rank among the nation's best, never mind St. Louis.
 They have some of the best pastries I've had anywhere, including France.
 I give it a near-perfect score of 9.9/10.
 The kouign-amann ($4.95) is the star: crisp, buttery, custardy, and completely unforgettable.
 It's worth the trip on its own.

 The staff are friendly and helpful.
-There's a dedicated parking lot right outside.
-However, turning back onto Manchester can take a minute.
+There's a parking lot right outside, though getting back out onto Manchester can be a pain.

 Pizza Head Takeaway.
 Perfect Pizza That Tastes Like New Jersey.
 Pizza Head in Tower Grove made my night last night.
 This pizza tastes exactly like New Jersey.
 Perfect sauce-to-cheese ratio.
 Super thin undercarriage that maintains its structure.
 A bit chewy, but still crisp.
 Brought me back to being a kid.